MP Estate Planning UK

 What are the common reporting mistakes trustees and executors make that attract HMRC scrutiny?

-Trustees and executors often miss or misstate asset values, forget to report overseas holdings, and fail to record dates of transfers or gifts.
-Small gaps in paperwork — missing bank statements, no valuation for a property at death, or unclear beneficiary records — can prompt enquiries.
-We recommend keeping a clear inventory, professional valuations close to the date of death and prompt filing of the correct IHT forms.
+Trustees and executors often miss or misstate asset values, forget to report overseas holdings, and fail to record the dates of transfers or gifts accurately.
+Small gaps in paperwork — missing bank statements, no independent valuation for a property at the date of death, unclear beneficiary records, or a late SA900 trust tax return — can all prompt HMRC enquiries.
+We recommend keeping a clear asset inventory, obtaining professional valuations close to the date of death, registering the trust on the Trust Registration Service (TRS) within 90 days of creation, and filing IHT forms promptly within the required deadlines.

 How does holding a property partly outright and partly in a trust affect inheritance tax?

-When a home is split between direct ownership and an interest held by a trust, each element is treated separately for tax.
-The value attributed to the deceased’s outright share forms part of their estate.
-The portion in the trust may fall into the estate if the deceased retained benefit or control.
-Regularly reviewing records and documenting beneficial interests reduces risk and helps demonstrate the intended tax position.
+When a home is split between direct personal ownership and an interest held within a trust arrangement, each element is treated separately for IHT.
+The value attributed to the deceased’s outright share forms part of their taxable estate, potentially qualifying for the Residence Nil Rate Band (RNRB) of £175,000 per person if passed to direct descendants.
+The portion held in the trust may be pulled back into the estate if the deceased retained benefit or control under the GROB rules.
+If held in a discretionary trust, the trust property is subject to the relevant property regime — with potential periodic charges (maximum 6% of value above the NRB) and exit charges.
+Regularly reviewing records and documenting beneficial interests in writing reduces risk and helps demonstrate the intended IHT position to HMRC.

 What does “gifts with reservation of benefit” (GROB) mean in practice?